algolia/instantsearch/docgen/src/Getting started.md

 };
 ```

-Now the search displays the results and hightlights the part of the hit attribute
+Now the search displays the results and highlights the part of the hit attribute
 that matches the query.
 This pattern is very important in search, especially with
 Algolia, so that the user knows what's going on.
 This way we create the search
 dialog between the user and the data.